The phenomenally successful The Play That Goes Wrong brings its unique brand of chaotic comedy tale to London’s Duchess Theatre. Read More >

 The Play That Goes Wrong follows the antics of the Cornley Polytechnic Drama Society, who are trying their very best to stage a production of a 1920s murder mystery, similar in ilk to other West End shows.
 But as the show’s title might suggest, this is not as easy as it sounds, with everything that can go wrong… well, doing just that.
 Watch out for collapsing sets, forgotten lines, broken fourth walls, absent props and unfortunate injuries aplenty.

 Despite the setbacks, the actors struggle bravely to reach the final curtain, in events packed with Keaton-esque slapstick, finely-tuned fast and a wealth of physical comedy.
 Rib-tickling guaranteed.

 The remarkable rags-to-riches story of the production shows no signs of slowing down.
 Having started its life at a London fringe venue, the Old Red Lion Theatre, with only four paying customers at the first performance, the show first moved to Trafalgar Studios and then on to the Duchess Theatre.
-It has since played to an audience of over a million.
+It has since played to an audience of over two million.

 Having transferred to Broadway in early 2017, the hit show was playing simultaneously in twelve countries, with foreign language productions in France, Israel and Italy, and claimed a Tony Award in 2017 for Best Scenic Design of a Play.

 The comedy was written by original Mischief Theatre company members Henry Lewis, Jonathan Sayer and Henry Shields, the masterminds also behind Olivier Award-nominated comedies Peter Pan Goes Wrong and The Comedy About A Bank Robbery.

 Looking for more about The Play That Goes Wrong?
 Then here’s everything you need to know!

 Looking for a laugh in the capital city?
 Learn more about London comedies.